 “Yes, sir…” She was now afraid that he might interpret this application as a betrayal.

-“Well, they now are in need of someone with your skills, and they are offering you the position.
+“Well, they need someone with your skills, and they are offering to you a position with a considerable paycheck.
 I thought it best if I handed it over to you in person… Because I have something to say to you, too.”

 And because Vinu had said it with a kind smile, Eysin felt delighted at the offer, even before she had opened to read it or see what else undesirable terms there would be in there… She felt like she had won a lottery – and she got the offer she had so far only wished for herself.